chen-assert/cccbd_web/Document/01_user_draft.md

 ### Processing claims

 To process a claim, employees can press the claimNo of this claim, and then it will skip to the processing interface.
-In this interface, employees can see the whole details of this claim, including the customer’s name, claim date, loss date, policy number, and the describing details of his/her luggage.
+In this interface, employees can see the whole details of this claim, including the customer’s name, claim date, loss date, policy number, and describing details of his/her luggage.
 Then the employee can judge whether this claim could be approved or not, or maybe need more details.
 For the last option, employees can give some feedback to the customer to tell him/her what should him/her to add.

 <figure>
   <img src="src/em_processing.png"/>